Higher Education Emergency Relief Funds

 When will we know the results?

 KU has signed and returned to the US Department of Education the Certification and Agreement form and is awaiting receipt of the funds.
-Our goal is to award the emergency funds as soon as possible, but we do not expect to receive the CARES Act Emergency funds until May 8th at the earliest.
-(Update: The funds were received on May 18th.)
+Our goal is to award the emergency funds as soon as possible.

 How do students receive the money?

 All emergency grants will be processed through student accounts.
 Emergency grants will be directly deposited into bank accounts for students who are enrolled in direct deposit.
 Students without direct deposit will receive a refund check in the mail.